 You will provide your address to us when you join as members.
 We will use this information to

 - Provide you with information about activities of your nearest Trust Local Group

 - Invite you to specific events run in your local area

 Where we need your consent, we will ensure always that you are as fully informed as possible at the time on what we do with your information, with whom it may be shared and how long we will keep it.
 This is in line with the requirements of the General Data Protection Regulations (from 25 May 2018) and other relevant legislation.

 6. Accessing your personal data held by Worcestershire Wildlife Trust

-You have the right to ask us, in writing, for a copy of all the personal data held about you (this is known as a 'subject access request') upon payment of a fee of £10.
+You have the right to ask us, in writing, for a copy of all the personal data held about you (this is known as a 'subject access request').
 A copy will be sent to you as soon as possible but this will not be later than 40 days after your request.

 If you would like to access your personal data held by us, please apply in writing to the Worcestershire Wildlife Trust Data Protection Officer: